Ak0sTib0r/UnderGrad/README.md

 | home_path | Defines UnderGrad\ path | - |
 | instant_open | Defines whether or not you want to open .tex files upon generation | "true" or "false" |

-- Create a shortcut for 'UnderGrad\\UnderGrad.exe'.
+- Create a shortcut for 'UnderGrad\\UnderGrad.exe' on your desktop and/or your taskbar.

 # Tutorial and Snippet Dictionary
 ### Snippet Dictionary